Pork Fried Rice Recipe!!

 Pork Fried Rice is a huge family favorite in my house!
-I personally love how easy it is to make and how you can easily pack it full of protein as well.
+I love how easy it is to make and how you can easily pack it full of protein.
+It is perfect for weeknight dinners, and the leftovers make for amazing easy dinners the next day, or lunch.

 - Soy Sauce